coecms/coecms.github.io/posts/2023-05-31-adding-new-task-to-cylc.md

 "Suite Directory" from now on will mean the directory `${HOME}/roses/<suite-id>`.

 ## Step 1: Make a shell script to update the SST files:
-Create a file called `update_sst.sh` and located in the directory `apps/update_sst/bin` under your rose suite directory:
+Create a file called `update_sst.sh` in the directory `apps/update_sst/bin` under your rose suite directory:

 ```bash
 #!/bin/bash